iPan7/refactorhw/README.md

 I maintained id tags to retain/enable nav button functionality.

 IMPORTANT NOTE: CSS Parameters were never modified.
 Only consolidated into a new class tag or id tag.
-I found that class and id tag placement while in the HTML file was more conduc
+I found that class and id tag placement while in the HTML file was more conductive to success in this assignment.

 # 01 HTML CSS Git: Code Refactor